stefanofa/awesome/README.md

 *   [jamsocket/y-sweet](https://github.com/jamsocket/y-sweet) - A realtime CRDT-based document store, backed by S3.

-*   [mufeedvh/code2prompt](https://github.com/mufeedvh/code2prompt) - A CLI tool to convert your codebase into a single LLM prompt with source tree, prompt templating, and token counting.

 *   [getgrit/gritql](https://github.com/getgrit/gritql) - GritQL is a query language for searching, linting, and modifying code.

 *   [astral-sh/uv](https://github.com/astral-sh/uv) - An extremely fast Python package and project manager, written in Rust.